-More than 200 people have been charged by federal prosecutors in connection with the January 6, 2021, breach at the U.S. Capitol, which left five people dead and caused millions of dollars in damages.
-Some defendants have been accused of extremely serious charges such as assaulting a federal officer, while others are charged with the lesser offense of entering a protected building.
+More than 700 people have been charged by federal prosecutors in connection with the January 6, 2021, breach at the U.S. Capitol, which left five people dead and caused millions of dollars in damages.
+Some defendants have been accused of extremely serious charges such as seditious conspiracy and assaulting a federal officer, while others are charged with the lesser offense of entering a protected building.
 Here’s a look at the charges and punishments stemming from the riot and insurrection in Washington, DC.

 On January 6, 2021, thousands of protesters surrounded the U.S. Capitol to contest Congress’ proceedings to certify the presidential election.
-Some members of the crowd went past police barriers and entered the Capitol.
+Rioters stormed past police barriers and entered the Capitol.
 Some were armed, some vandalized government property, others were simply present.
 The Department of Justice is aggressively pursuing individuals who were present on Capitol grounds during the protest.

 The FBI is working closely with the United States Attorney’s Office and the Department of Justice’s National Security Division’s Counterterrorism Section.
 Federal law enforcement officials announced that they are treating the investigation into the riot “like an international counter-terrorism investigation.”